hllplanner/hll-rcon/README.md

     </summary>
   </ul>
 </div>
-<h3>A NodeJS library to interact with Hell Let Loose RCON v1 and RCON v2.</h3>
+<h3>A NodeJS library to interact with Hell Let Loose's RCONv1 and RCONv2 APIs</h3>
 </div>

 ---